Contributing

 So you’ve got an awesome idea to throw into Workbench.
 Great!
 Please keep the following in mind:

-• If you’re creating a small fix or patch to an existing feature, just a simple test will do.
+- If you’re creating a small fix or patch to an existing feature, just a simple test will do.
 Please stay in the confines of the current test suite.

-• If it’s a brand new feature, make sure to create a new feature and appropriate tests.
-Also, whipping up some documentation in your fork’s gh-pages branch would be appreciated.
+- If it’s a brand new feature, make sure to create a new feature and appropriate

-• Please do your best to submit small pull requests.
+.
+If the docs are missing information, please feel free to add it in.
+Great docs make a great project! - Please do your best to submit small pull requests.
 The easier the proposed change is to review, the more likely it will be merged.

-• When submitting a pull request, please make judicious use of the pull request body.
+- When submitting a pull request, please make judicious use of the pull request body.
 A description of what changes were made, the motivations behind the changes and any tasks completed or left to complete will also speed up review time.

 Contributions will not be accepted without tests